 - One of the worst causes is parents.
 It’s natural to want to see your child succeed, be smart, and make a boatload of cash.
 Unfortunately, parents also have a tendency to overestimate their child abilities and overly-encourage (if not force) them into subjects that they aren’t sufficiently prepared for.

 - Education is also really outdated.
 Most curriculums (even calculus ones) are constructed in a way that would be appropriate for a time when computers didn’t exist.
-Routine computation-based math problems can be done far faster on my LEGO Mindstorms EV3 brick than students could ever compute.
+Routine computation-based math problems can be done far faster on a Chromebook than students could ever compute by hand.
 Humans excel at novel problem-solving compared to computers, computers excel at computing things we already know how to do.

 - Many universities and students perceive taking calculus as an elite qualification.

 - Get a very solid grasp on algebra, geometry, and trigonometry and using them as problem-solving tools.
-Both are needed to fully appreciate calculus.
+All three are needed to fully appreciate calculus.
 A great place to practice on some non-routine and challenging problems is through the Art of Problem Solving’s Alcumus system (disclaimer: I work for AoPS).

 - Learn discrete mathematics (combinatorics, number theory, graph theory, sets, logic, etc.).
-Discrete math is a very good way to delve yourself into some very challenging problems which rely heavily upon understanding compared to your typical plug-and-chug.
+Discrete math is a very good way to delve yourself into some very challenging problems which rely heavily upon understanding compared to your typical plug-and-chug problems.
 It’s also a really good place to begin writing proofs.

 Hopefully, I was able to persuade you enough to consider another view on the calculus fever.
 Again, I’m not saying that it’s bad to learn calculus, but it’s bad to venture on without sufficient preparation.
 Everyone learns at a different pace and a different way, when they are ready to learn something, then they should learn it.